hiyuchang/hiyuchang.github.io/_pages/about.md

 News
 ======

+- 26/11/2024: We release the source code for our paper on FL with selective layer fine-tuning!
+See the [repo](https://github.com/hiyuchang/fed_sel_tune).

 - 23/11/2024: I attended the Graduation Ceremony of HKUST and received the Ph.D. degree.
 Thanks to my family, friends, and supervisors!

 - 22/11/2024: [Our paper](https://arxiv.org/abs/2401.13236) on collaboration in cross-silo FL was accepted to TMC!
 Thanks to my co-authors!